-- Sasol employees and black managers through the Sasol Inzalo Employee Trust and Sasol Inzalo Management Trust (Employee Trusts)-4.0%;

-- The Sasol Inzalo Foundation-1.5%
+- Sasol employees and black managers through the Sasol Inzalo Employee Trust and Sasol Inzalo Management Trust (Employee Trusts)-4,0%; - The Sasol Inzalo Foundation-1,5%;

-- Selected participants-1.5%; and
+- Selected participants-1,5%; and

 - The black public through:

-- The funded invitation-2.6%; and
+- The funded invitation-2,6%; and

-- The cash invitation-0.4%.
+- The cash invitation-0,4%.

-The Employee Trusts and the Sasol Inzalo Foundation will be funded entirely through Sasol facilitation whilst the selected participants and the black public participating, through the funded invitation, will be funded by way of equity contributions and preference share funding (including preference shares subscribed for by Sasol).
-The black public participating through the cash invitation, will be financed entirely by the participants from their own resources.
+The Employee Trusts and the Sasol Inzalo Foundation were funded entirely through Sasol facilitation whilst the selected participants and the black public participating, through the funded invitation, were funded by way of equity contributions and preference share funding (including preference shares subscribed for by Sasol).
+The black public participating, through the cash invitation, were financed entirely by the participants from their own resources.

 The effective date of the transaction for the Employee Trusts and the Sasol Inzalo Foundation was 3 June 2008.
-The effective date of the transaction for the selected participants was 27 June 2008.
-The black public invitations remained open until 9 July 2008 and consequently this portion of the transaction was not yet effective at 30 June 2008.
+The effective date of the transaction for the selected participants was 27 June 2008 and the effective date for the black public invitations was 8 September 2008.
 See "Item 5A-Operating results-Broad-based Black Economic Empowerment transactions".